Riminder/docs-api/hr-json/job-objects/range-date-object.md

-# Range Date object

 ## Range Date

-All job's section can be structured and presented as a Section object.
+Range Dates can be treated using this object.

 ## The Range Date Object